artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 ERROR - duplicate columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-However, the sample values task *will* throw an :ref:`csv-validation-error` and appear early in the summary output if duplicate columns are detected.
+However, the sample values task *will* throw an :ref:`csv-validation-error` and appear early in the short report version if duplicate columns are detected.
 This is an error because when more than one column shares the same name, AtoM does not know which should be validated, used on import, or output as part of the sample values when running validation.

 **Recommendations**